guimachiavelli/guimachiavelli.com/_posts/2016-02-10-electriciteitsfabriek.md

 # Electriciteits&#8203;fabriek (2016)

-Site for a dutch art space located in The Hague, The Netherlands.
+Website for dutch art space located in The Hague, The Netherlands.
 [Electriciteitsfabriek][link-site] is a reclaimed energy plant turned into a stage for theatre productions, concerts and exhibitions.

 [![]({% image_path ef/ef-site-2.png %})][link-site]{: class="site-frame" }